Hong Kong suspends postal service to the US after Trump’s tariff hikes

 Initially, the exemption was set to expire and those goods were set to face tariffs of 30% on May 2.
 But Trump’s latest executive order last week hiked the rates to 120% (or a “per postal item” cost of $100 starting May 2, which goes up to $200 on June 1).

-The semi-autonomous Chinese city has long been known as a free and open international trading port, which charges minimal import levies and no sales tax.
-It previously had a special trading status with the US, which allowed goods from the city to be subject to lower tariffs and a customs process separate to that of goods from mainland China.
+Hong Kong, a semi-autonomous Chinese city, has long been known as a free and open international trading port, which charges minimal import levies and no sales tax.
+It previously had a special trading status with the US, which allowed goods from the city to be subject to lower tariffs and a customs process separate to that for goods from mainland China.

 Trump revoked the special trade status in 2020 during his first administration, voicing concerns over the city’s deteriorating freedom and autonomy as Beijing cracked down on protests and imposed a sweeping national security law on the financial hub.